-In the European sample there was agreement that young people leaving care should be provided with opportunities for more gradual transitions from care-less accelerated and compressed, and more akin to normative transitions within their cultures.
-This would include giving young people "psychological space" and recognising the different stages of transition, common to "emerging adulthood".
-Opportunities for gradual transitions identified in the mapping exercise included placements, where young people were settled and carers were able to support them into adulthood, or, if that was not possible, transitional or "half-way" supportive arrangements (Stein, 2008).
-In contrast to the accelerated and compressed transitions in the European sample, in postcommunist societies one feature of institutional care was extended and abrupt transitions: although some young people left care at a very young age (e.g., 14 years in Albania), many young people were leaving care at an older age but being unprepared and uninformed until they were about to leave, and ill-equipped to cope with the transition to living independently.
-In response, deinstitutional and preparation programmes were recommended (Lerch & Stein, 2010; Stein & Verweijen-Slamnescu, 2012).
+In the European sample there was agreement that young people leaving care should be provided with opportunities for more gradual transitions from care - less accelerated and compressed, and more akin to normative transitions within their cultures.
+This would include giving young people 'psychological space' and recognising the different stages of transition, common to 'emerging adulthood'.
+Opportunities for gradual transitions identified in the mapping exercise included placements, where young people were settled and carers were able to support them into adulthood, or if that was not possible, transitional or 'half-way' supportive arrangements (Stein 2008).

+In contrast to the accelerated and compressed transitions in the European sample, in post-communist societies, one feature of institutional care was extended and abrupt transitions: although some young people left care at a very young age (e.g.14 years in Albania) many young people were leaving care at an older age but being unprepared and uninformed until they were about to leave, and ill-equipped to cope with the transition to living independently.
+In response, de-institutional and preparation programmes were recommended (Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).

-Support after Care
+Support after care

-In both the European and postcommunist samples there were recommendations for improving the support provided to young people after they leave care.
-In postcommunist societies this included the need for housing and employment priority schemes, financial assistance, personal support, and crisis services; more involvement of non governmental organisations; greater involvement and participation of young people in the development of services; care leavers' own support networks and a peer website; and increasing public awareness of the problems and challenges faced by young people leaving care.
-In the European sample the focus was on providing young people with support into adulthood, not just at the time of leaving care, and the contribution of specialist leaving care services (Lerch & Stein, 2010; Stein & Munro, 2008).
+In both the European and post-communist samples there were recommendations for improving the support provided to young people after they leave care.
+In post-communist societies this included: the need for housing and employment priority schemes, financial assistance, personal support, and crisis services; more involvement of Non Government Organisations; greater involvement and participation of young in the development of services; care leavers own support networks and a peer website, and; increasing public awareness of the problems and challenges faced by young people leaving care.
+In the European sample the focus was on providing young people with support into adulthood, not just at the time of leaving care, and the contribution of specialist leaving care services (Stein and Munro 2008; Lerch and Stein 2010).

-Official (Secondary Data) and Research
+Official (secondary data) and research

-In both the European and postcommunist samples, there was also a consensus about the need for more use to be made of official (secondary) data to understand the experiences of young people leaving care.
-As Courtney (2008) suggested, it could provide information on a range of key adult outcomes, including education, health and wellbeing, social integration, and use of public services, as well as allowing for comparisons to be made with the outcomes for other groups of young people.
-As detailed above, in spite of its great potential, little use was made of secondary data.
-This may be as a consequence of the decentralisation of services, attitudes to the privacy of care leavers, and the "limited political capital" of care leavers as a group (Courtney, 2008; Lerch & Stein, 2010).
+In both the European and post-communist samples, there was also a consensus about the need for more use to be made of official (secondary) data to understand the experiences of young people leaving care.
+As Courtney (2008) has suggested, it could provide information on a range of key adult outcomes, including education, health and wellbeing, social integration and use of public services, as well as allowing for comparisons to be made with the outcomes for other groups of young people.
+As detailed above, in spite of its great potential, very little use was made of secondary data.
+This may be as a consequence of the decentralisation of services, attitudes to the privacy of care leavers, and the 'limited political capital' of care leavers as a group (Courtney 2008; Lerch and Stein 2010).

-As discussed above, there was little research on leaving care in the postcommunist sample.
+As discussed above, there was very little research on leaving care in the post-communist sample.
 In the European sample important gaps were identified.
-Recommendations included the need for more cohort studies, based on large representative samples, to provide a more sophisticated understanding of "risk" and "protective" factors over time; the need for more evaluative research on the effect of specific interventions, using experimental and quasiexperimental designs; and more ethnographic research to add to qualitative knowledge (Stein, 2008).
+Recommendations included: the need for more cohort studies, based on large representative samples, to provide a more sophisticated understanding of 'risk' and 'protective' factors over time; the need for more evaluative research on the effect of specific interventions, using experimental and quasi-experimental designs, and; more ethnographic research to add to qualitative knowledge (Stein 2008).